Black Manta: The Drowning

-Black Manta's first Rebirth appearance was in the one-shot Aquaman: Rebirth #1, acting as the narrator until he reveals himself at the very end.
+Black Manta's first DC Rebirth appearance was in the one-shot Aquaman: Rebirth #1, acting as the narrator until he reveals himself at the very end.
 Manta later appeared in Aquaman vol. 8 #1, in which he attacks Spindrift Station, an Atlantean embassy built by Aquaman near his hometown of Amnesty Bay to promote relations between Atlantis and the surface.
 Black Manta fights with Aquaman, and even wounds him, but the fight is ended with words about how hollow and empty Black Manta's purpose in life truly is.
-He's eventually taken into custody by the U.S. military, but the vehicle transporting him is attacked by N.E.M.O forces.
+He is eventually taken into custody by the U.S. military, but the vehicle transporting him is attacked by N.E.M.O. forces.
 A woman named Blackjack takes him to the organization's base in Antarctica, where he meets the Fisher King.
 N.E.M.O plans to discredit Aquaman in the eyes of the world by manipulating conflicts with the United States and other surface nations, and Black Manta decides to continue this mission after killing the Fisher King and claiming the title for himself.
 In Aquaman vol. 8 #7, Manta appears at a meeting of the N.E.M.O board in Venice, Italy, where he kills those who oppose his rule as the Fisher King and commands the Shaggy Man to attack Atlantis.
-Later, Manta oversees N.E.M.O's usage of Atlantean pretender forces against the U.S, which prompts the nation to declare war on Atlantis.
-After a team of American Aquamarines, super soldiers who can take on the form of sharks and other aquatic creatures, fails to assassinate Aquaman, the Atlantean king attacks Black Manta on his ship in the Azores in issue #15.
+Later, Manta oversees N.E.M.O's usage of Atlantean pretender forces against the U.S., which prompts the nation to declare war on Atlantis.
+After a team of American Aquamarines, super-soldiers who can take on the form of sharks and other aquatic creatures, fails to assassinate Aquaman, the Atlantean king attacks Black Manta on his ship in the Azores in issue #15.
 Rather than surrender, Black Manta blows up the ship and all aboard, but Aquaman and Blackjack escape.

 Rise of Aqualad/Blood of Manta

 It is revealed that Manta survived the explosion, perhaps with the help of Blackjack, and has become obsessed with finding his illegitimate son Jackson Hyde, who has joined the Teen Titans.
-Manta's desire to find him stems from his remembrance of a lost relic with power over the sea itself, The Black Pearl, a weapon which can bend the very oceans to the user's whim, which once belonged to a notorious Atlantean pirate who died in Xebel.
+Manta's desire to find him stems from his remembrance of a lost relic with power over the sea itself, The Black Pearl, a weapon which can bend the oceans to the user's whim, which once belonged to a notorious Atlantean pirate who died in Xebel.
 Knowing only a denizen of Xebel had the map to its keep and only Xebelian hands could unseal it, he nearly murdered Hyde's mother to get to him.
 With his son in tow, Manta and Jackson set out to find his prize, needing his son to unlock the trove that the pearl was sealed in.
 Eventually, a clash broke out between him and the Teen Titans after achieving his goal and with it, power to dominate the world.
 He was finally bested by Aqualad, who near fatally electrocuted him before taking the pearl ring from his hand.